|Learn how to provide affordable housing for all.

-- And also note: If local government is insufficiently responsive to your affordable housing initiatives, you may choose to run for local government office yourself.
+- Also note: If local government is insufficiently responsive to your affordable housing initiatives, you may choose to run for local government office yourself.

 - In addition, it's also possible to get involved in private efforts to build homes directly.
 Members of Habitat for Humanity, a worldwide organization, often serve as volunteer construction workers.
 There are Habitat chapters in many communities, possibly including your own.
 A similar national organization, emphasizing youth involvement, is YouthBuild.
-Church groups frequently get involved in these efforts as well; so do AmeriCorps volunteers, or student interns.
-In other programs, neighborhood residents themselves help their neighbors with home repairs.
+Church groups, AmeriCorps volunteers, and student interns frequently get involved in these efforts as well.
+In other programs, neighborhood residents themselves help one another with home repairs.

 Action steps for local government officials:

 - Create a local Affordable Housing Committee, with the goal of creating more affordable housing in your community.
-Ideally, this committee should have (a) paid town-funded staffing; (b) a realistic budget; (c) representation from a wide variety of community members (including low-income community members); and (d) clear affordable housing targets and goals that are regularly reviewed and adjusted.
+Ideally this committee should have: (a) paid town-funded staffing; (b) a realistic budget; (c) representation from a wide variety of community members (including low-income and minority community members); and (d) clear affordable housing targets and goals that are regularly reviewed and adjusted.

 - Advocate for and facilitate passage of local legislation mandating (for example) developer fees for a local affordable housing fund, affordable housing funding set -asides, inclusionary zoning changes, and other actions previously mentioned.

 - Consider creating a real estate tax increment fund.
 (This refers to situations where new development in a community increases overall property values, and therefore property tax revenues.
 Some or all of the increase can be earmarked for affordable housing.)